Having strategies to draw on can also help if you notice people staring at you. In this guide, we share some tips and techniques that may help.

-These suggestions on how to handle negative comments about your appearance focus on ways of disarming and diffusing the situation.
+These suggestions focus on ways of disarming and defusing the situation.
 The aim is to make the other person aware that you heard them while showing that you are strong and resilient.

 If the comment seems to be a direct confrontation, it may be best just to walk away, particularly if you feel threatened or concerned.
 If someone can be unkind enough to make negative comments about your appearance, there is little you can say to change them.
 Walking away shows that you are in control – you are not going to bother to respond to their bad behaviour because they are not worth your time.

 “When people made horrible comments to me about my eyes I would ignore them.
 I just thought, if they are cruel enough to make comments like this, they aren’t going to take any notice of what I have got to say and they don’t deserve my energy.
 I also didn’t want them to know they were bothering me so I just carried on with what I was doing.

 Afterwards, if I was angry, I would ring my mum or a friend and tell them how angry I was and what I really wanted to say to them!
 This helped me let out how I felt about it.
 Sometimes I would just forget about the comment, other times it might bother me for a while, but eventually I would forget about it.

 Now I just feel sorry for people who are so unkind they have to make these horrible comments, and I refuse to give their comments any thought.
 It has taken me a long time to get to this point but now I can just ignore comments and they don’t upset me.”

 Plan a response

 When someone comments on your appearance, you can respond using body language.
 The aim is to let the other person know that you are aware of the comment and that you don’t like it:

 - Give the person a firm look for around one second and look away again.